PeteyChan/SimpleECS/README.md

 * Archetype based = fast component iteration
 * Very simple and easy to use queries

 > **Warning** - This project is a very much a hobby project to learn more about ECS.
-Although it's quite usuable in it's current state, the API is still very much in flux and breaking changes can occur in the future.
+>   Because of this, breaking API changes may occur as I tinker on the framework.

 ## Entities